pensjonatus/flash-fiction/blog/friction.md

 ---
-title: 'Friction'
+title: Friction
 date: '2012-02-07'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Jake rang the doorbell.
 Normally, he would just walk in because this used to be